yamenetoo/Statistical-Repository/XGD/GXGD/Readme.md

 # GXGD Distribution

-The **GXGD (Generalized XGamma-Geometric Distribution)** is a flexible probability distribution that arises as a mixture of an **exponential distribution** and a **gamma distribution**, weighted by parameters derived from a geometric mixing mechanism.
+The **GXGD (Generalized XGamma- Distribution)** is a flexible probability distribution that arises as a mixture of an **exponential distribution** and a **gamma distribution**, weighted by parameters derived from a geometric mixing mechanism.

 ## Probability Density Function (PDF)